Skip to main content

 Credit History

 The credit history of the applicant and the co-applicant is always an important condition for availing any kind of loan.
-The CIBIL Score (Credit Information Bureau of India Limited) is used as a good indicator of loan repaying capacity of the candidate.
+The CIBIL Score (Credit Information Bureau of India Limited) is used as a good indicator of the loan repaying capacity of the candidate.
 Previous loan repayments done by the candidate or the co-applicant is analyzed to arrive at an appropriate credit score.

 Academic & Professional Record